- Physical Education

 Grade 8 religion focuses on the dignity of each human being and the relationship between developing good character and finding meaning and joy in life.
 Students are introduced to an understanding of ethics and moral dilemmas.
 They examine personal beliefs and values, ethical behavior, and the influence of current issues in modern society.
 Students gain competence in their ability to act in an ethical, Christian manner consistent with Church teachings, respecting the value and dignity of themselves and all people.
 These same concepts are expanded upon in the Human Values and Sexuality unit, which emphasizes developing healthy relationships.

-Grade 8 science meets four times a week and uses the Cambridge Physics Outlet (CPO) program to study physical science and how the universe works.
+Grade 8 science meets three times a week, with one session a 90-minute block, and uses the Cambridge Physics Outlet (CPO) program to study physical science and how the universe works.
 Topics include physics and chemistry.
 While working on these subjects, students develop skills necessary to be successful in science.
 Students participate in hands-on labs, activities, and direct instruction.

 Using the Teachers' Curriculum Institute (TCI) program, students study American history from 1600 to the end of the 19th century.
 Students take part in an in-depth study of the Constitution and government.
 They have the opportunity to learn more about this time with hands-on activities involving fiction, historical documents, art, and drama.
 Students build skills in studying and analyzing historical information, academic writing, and critical thinking.